deokarniharika/website/_events/elliot-beach-cleanup.md

 ---
-title: 'Elliot Beach Cleanup'
+title: Elliot's Beach Cleanup
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
+excerpt: 5th June 2022 @ 6AM
-coverImage: '/assets/events/elliot-beach-cleanup/Elliot_Beach_Cleanup.jpg'
+coverImage: /assets/events/elliot-beach-cleanup/Elliot_Beach_Cleanup.jpg
-date: '19-05-2022'
+date: 19-05-2022
-author:
-  name: Niharika @ TINEB
+author: Niharika @ TINEB
-  picture: '/assets/authors/joe.jpeg'
-ogImage:
-  url: '/assets/events/elliot-beach-cleanup/Elliot_Beach_Cleanup.jpg'
 ---

 This is a description of the event. :+1: to approve. :-1: to reject.